Lay Servant Ministry

 NORTHERN PIEDMONT DISTRICT LAY SERVANT MINISTRY LEADERSHIP

-- Registration is open for the basic class, and certified lay servants needing re-certification in 2021.
-Registration will be open through February 10, 2021.
+- Registration is open for all classes, and will be open through February 12, 2022.
 Class sizes are limited, so sign up today to get your first choice!
-Reach out to the district office for registration information if you are interested in the basic class, or if you need recertification and did not receive an email.

 BASIC INFORMATION ABOUT LAY SERVANT MINISTRY